 He (SAW) Said

 “O Messenger of Allāh, which of the people are the most sorely tested?”
 He said: “The Prophets, then those similar, then those similar.
-A man will be tested in accordance with his level of faith.
-If his faith is strong, he will be tested more severely, and if his faith is weak, he will be tested in accordance with his faith.
+A man will be tested by his level of faith.
+If his faith is strong, he will be tested more severely, and if his faith is weak, he will be tested following his faith.
 Calamity will keep befalling a person until he walks on the earth with no sin on him”

 Manage your Anger:

 If you are struggling with this anger, you are not alone.
-Many people experience similar struggles.
-Rather than pulling away or trying to cover up the negative feelings, dealing with the issue in an open and honest way is more helpful in the long term.
-However, if you have trouble minimizing the anger,or how to manage frustration, you may need to seek help.
-Research has shown that anger towards God is associated with poor adjustment to bereavement, particularly when the anger remained unresolved over a year.
+Many people experience similar struggles and adjusting their frustration.
+Rather than pulling away or trying to cover up the negative feelings, dealing with the issue openly and honestly is more helpful in the long term.
+However, if you have trouble minimizing the anger, or how to manage frustration, you may need to seek help.
+Research has shown that anger towards God is associated with poor adjustment to bereavement, particularly when the anger remained unresolved for over a year.
 In addition, all these may lead to depression, withdrawal, and a dangerous drop in religious faith. how to manage frustration

 Admit that you are powerless, not everything is manageable and there are times when you need to give up being in control.
 The trial that you are facing is not an indicator that Allah’s plan is a mistake, but rather it is the greatest evidence that Allah is the one at work, not you!

-This point is the most important one, what ever the case might be, never stop seeking help from ALLAH.
-Explain your matter to ALLAH, tell HIM that you are loosing hope and faith !!!
+This point is the most important one, whatever the case might be, never stop seeking help from ALLAH.
+Explain your matter to ALLAH, and tell HIM that you are losing hope and faith !!!

-With that is, keep praying and maintaining a religious environment even when you do not feel like it.
+With that, keep praying and maintaining a religious environment even when you do not feel like it.
 Do not be arrogant.
 Even when you are angry, force yourself to turn back to Allah.

 Keep in mind that we don’t become religious and righteous to be immune from calamities.
 Our obedience to Allah is not a bribe for Him to give us something in return or spare us from trials.

 So Life is beyond the Law of Attraction.
 Allah has already written our story and the plots in our lives.
 But that does not mean we will like it.
-That is why believe is extremely vital to hold on to.
+That is why belief is extremely vital to hold on to and manage the frustration.